Archive for category Games

 Final Fantasy VII Music

-1997 was my favorite year in game history.
-That was the year that Final Fantasy VII came out on the original Sony Playstation.
+1997 was my favourite year in-game history, as that was the year I learnt to build my own computer for gaming and also majorly cause “The game I waited all summer to play was going to release”.
+Final Fantasy VII came out on the original Sony Playstation, and I remember all too distinctly getting some LNR Gaming Components to be one among the firsts to try the game.
 I remember seeing the trailers to that game with that famous opening scene with the train.
 Back then, that was some amazing graphics.

 I had never played a Final Fantasy game up to that point.
 I have yet to play any other Final Fantasy game that even compares to it.
 I bought VIII when it came out, and I liked it, but it was missing something.
 After years of examining my fondnesss for Final Fantasy VII, I've come to the conclusion that what really makes Final Fantasy special is it's confusing story and it's wonderful music.
 As a side note, I bought FFVII on PSX, PC, and finally on PS3.
 I didn't complete the game until I played it on PS3 in 2010/2011.